-Metal matrix composites have a composite or reinforced metal or alloy matrix filled with a second component, which may be in particulate, chopped fiber, continuous filament, or fabric form.
+Metal matrix composites have a composite (reinforced metal) or alloy matrix filled with a second component, which may be in particulate, chopped fiber, continuous filament, or fabric form.

 Nickel Stock Shapes & Forms

-Nickel alloys are vitally important to several industries such as aerospace, power generation, and petrochemical.
-Nickel alloys comprise some of the most valued among specialty high temperature alloys in these markets.
-The use of high temperature specialty alloys such as Nickel Alloy, Inconel ® 718, Inconel ® 625 and Nickel 600 are key to successful manufacturing in key industries around the world.
+Nickel alloys are vitally important to the aerospace, power generation, and petrochemical industries.
+Nickel alloys comprise some of the most valued specialty, high-temperature alloys in these markets.
+The use of high temperature specialty alloys, such as Nickel Alloy, Inconel ® 718, Inconel ® 625 and Nickel 600, are key to successful manufacturing in industries around the world.
 Structural applications that require specific corrosion resistance or elevated temperature strength receive the necessary properties from nickel and its alloys.

 Nickel and nickel alloys are used in a wide variety of applications, the majority of which involve corrosion resistance and/or heat resistance such as:

 - Chemical and petrochemical industries